-- The results of the ultimatum game apply in other situations. - Example:
+- The results of the ultimatum game

+- -Apply in other situations.

+- Example:

-A firm may pay above-equilibrium wages during profitable years to be fair, or to avoid appearing unfair and risking retaliation from workers.
+- A firm may pay above-equilibrium wages during profitable years to be fair,

+- Or to avoid appearing unfair and risking retaliation from workers.

-Cengage Learning.
-All Rights Reserved.
-May not be copied, scanned, or duplicated, in whole or in part, except for use as ed in a license distributed with a certain product or service or otherwise on a passmord-protected website for classroom use.
+2018 Cengage Learning®.
+May not be scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part, except for us spermitted in a license distributed with a certain product or service or otherwise on a password-protected website or school-approved learning